Bylaws of the

 IV.
 Meetings

-A. LBRC Annual Fall Meeting.
-The LBRC will hold an Annual Fall Meeting each
+A. LBRC Annual Spring Meeting.
+The LBRC will hold an Annual

-business.
-The Secretary must give advance notice of the Annual Fall Meeting or
+Secretary must give advance notice of the Annual Spring Meeting or a change in

-a change in date or venue to all Members, along with an agenda and list of
+date or venue to all Members, along with an agenda and list of nominees for

-the Chair, the Secretary, or by agreement of four or more Voting Members.
+Secretary, or by agreement of five or more Members.
 The Chair or Secretary must notify and

 provide an agenda to each Member prior to a Special meeting.